learlab/itell/apps/demo/content/textbook/17-putting-ethics-into-practice.md

     correct: false
   - answer: "d.\tAll of the above"
     correct: true
-- !Structured
-  question: "7.\tWhich of the following are true about studies involving deception?"
+- question: "7.\tWhich of the following are true about studies involving deception?"
   answers:
   - answer: "a.\tDeception is not permitted under any circumstances"
     correct: false